QARANC.co.uk Find Extra Work

 Remembrance Day (also known as Armistice Day) is commemorated each year by serving members of the Queen Alexandra's Royal Army Nursing Corps (QARANC) and retired QA's around the world.
 This page will give a brief history of Remembrance Day and give details and information of the various acts of remembrance at official war memorials like The Cenotaph.

-Remembrance Day Remembrance Day is observed each Sunday nearest to the 11 November to commemorate the sacrifice of veterans and civilians of World War I, The Second World War and other wars and conflicts.
+Remembrance Day is observed each Sunday nearest to the 11 November to commemorate the sacrifice of veterans and civilians of World War I, The Second World War and other wars and conflicts.
 It is also observed on November 11 to recall the end of World War I on that date in 1918 at 11 am - the eleventh hour, on the eleventh day of the eleventh month.
 It is traditionally marked with a two minute silence.
-There is more written about this at Utter Trivia.

 The QARANC plot at the Field of Remembrance at Westminster Abbey: